mk-fg/incremetal-disk-compare-and-sync/README.rst

   Sometimes you just have to tweak minor stuff on source dev, or have some old copy otherwise, and doing full clone over that is a waste of time and SSD cycles.

+- Efficient copy/update/fix for files with read errors in them.

+  ``--skip-read-errors`` option allows to set hashes for unreadable blocks to invalid values (and skip them otherwise), which can then be used in various ways to copy/replace only those small corrupted blocks from elsewhere.

 For most other uses, aforementioned rdiff_ and rsync_ tools might be good enough (see rsync's --partial, --inplace and --append-verify opts in particular) - make